Jyoti Gogte: Career: 1977 – present

 From 2000 till 2008, Gogte was a Master of Philosophy guide for the Yashwantrao Chavan Maharashtra Open University.
 In September 2001, Gogte went on to found Focus Foundation, a charitable trust, through which she would provide training programs for educational institutes in Pune, most notably hosting APJ Abdul Kalam in November 2002.
 Around the same time, she was the recipient of the Udyog Chakra award from the Mahratta Chamber of Commerce, Industries and Agriculture.

 In 2006, she was made a professor and director of the University of Pune, a position she would hold till 2013.
 That same year, she was a professor and director at the Sinhgad Institute of Business Management & Research, a position she held till 2007.
 In 2009, Gogte served as the vice chairwoman of the Jagatik Marathi Chamber of Commerce and Industries in Pune.
 That same year, she became a professor and director at the Institute of Management & Research, going on to serve Trinity Institute of Management & Research from 2010 to 2011, Modern Institute of Business Management from 2011 to 2012, and the Research Institute of Health Science Management from 2012 to 2013, in that same role.

 From 2011 to 2015, she was a visiting professor at the Indira Gandhi National Open University, and since 2011, has been a visiting professor at the Symbiosis International University.
 Since 2012, Gogte has served as a Ph.D. guide for the University of Pune.
+In 2014, she authored her first reference textbook titled Startup & New Venture Management, which was published by Vishwakarma Publications.
 In 2015, her paper presented at the Global Science & Technology Forum in Singapore was named the Best Research Paper at the conference.
 Since 2016, she has been a professor and research guide at Vishwakarma Institute of Management & Research.
+In 2024, Vishwakarma Publications published her second reference textbook titled Roadmap for an Entrepreneur.